100 Notable alumni of

 -

-Michael Paul Beasley Jr. is an American professional basketball player who last played for the Shanghai Sharks of the Chinese Basketball Association (CBA).
+Michael Paul Beasley Jr. is an American former professional basketball who played eleven seasons in the National Basketball Association (NBA) for seven teams, most notably the Miami Heat.
 He played college basketball for Kansas State University for one year before declaring for the NBA draft in 2008.
-Beasley was the 2nd pick in the 2008 NBA draft and was selected by the Miami Heat.
+Beasley was the 2nd overall pick in the 2008 NBA draft and was selected by the Miami Heat.
 He is regarded as one of the best freshman college basketball players of the 2000s.
 Though he is ambidextrous, he shoots left-handed.

 -